tlhIngan Hol vIHaDtaH qaStaHvIS cha’ DIS = I have studied the Klingon language for two years.

 (Note that this is not “Yoda-speak.”
 Yoda speaks an inconsistent version of object-subject-verb.)

 While in theory it might be cool to incorporate sounds that can’t be pronounced by a human mouth, the reality is that it’s humans underneath all the Klingon latex make-up.
-Okrand stuck to phonetics that are either found in or are similar to English.
+Okrand stuck to sounds from Earth languages.
 Klingon phonetics is much simpler than English, with no variations in how letters are pronounced; D is always a “soft D”; S is always the “sh” sound; Q is always a hard fricative in the back of the throat (the word QaQ [to be good] sounds like you’re gargling).

 Klingon is an agglutinative language, like German: phrases are created by sticking syllables both before and after the key word.
 You get mouthfuls like bIQtIqqoqlIjDaq vIQallaHbe’chu’ (“I cannot swim at all in your so-called river”).
 The order of the suffixes matters, e.g.: jIQallaHbe’chu’ = I can’t swim at all; jIQallaHchu’be’ = I can’t swim perfectly.